-Many businesses will require some outside research to estimate the demand for products/services.
+Many businesses will require some outside research to estimate demand for products/services.
 This is especially true if you do not have extensive experience in your new venture.
 Start by listing the questions you need to research (see marketing section on BDQ).
-Listed below are some ideas for where to find answers to your questions.
+Below are ideas for where to find answers to your questions.
 (Be creative and determined.)

-Secondary Data:
+Secondary Data

-- ✤ Internet
+- Internet

-- Public libraries (see your reference librarian for the sources that will best fit your needs).
+- Public Libraries (see your reference librarian for sources)

-- Prospecting lists/directories.
+- Prospecting Lists / Directories

-- Market studies, industry information.
+- Market Studies and Industry Information

-- Computer assisted periodical searches.
+- Computer Assisted Periodical Searches

-- Competitor, supplier information.
+- Competitor, Supplier Information

-- Economic forecasts.
+- Economic Forecasts

-- Development Center

-- Trade associations trade journals and trade shows.
-F GEORGIA
+- Trade Associations Trade Journals and Trade Shows

-- SBDC, SCORE, colleges and universities.
+- SBDC, SCORE, Colleges and Universities

-Primary Data:
+Primary Data